ngds/ADEPT_frontend/README.md

 User must define the test sets and dictioanary associated that can be used in applications.
 These are XDD defined test sets.

-DATE LIMIT OPTION - for static or current test sets GENERATE NEW SET from EXISTING with new key
+Upon giving the user a key, we can specify whether they want to do 1 of 3 actions with it:

-DELETE TEST SET - with deletion dates
+* DATE LIMIT OPTION - for static or current test sets

-I think that this can be completely automated.
-Users just specify a dictioanary and they will receive a key and a random sample of 1-200 documents for their project.
-For security and performance reasons we can cap users at 10 API keys at a time, but I think it would make development a lot less painful if people could just quickly generate test sets.
+* GENERATE NEW SET from EXISTING with new key

-Upon giving the user a key, we can specify whether they want to do 1 of 3 actions with it.
+* DELETE TEST SET - with deletion dates

 ### Saved Sets